 The time of the observation and the location of the Moon are important in determining the estimated rise time of the Moon.
 If you are observing the Moon close to the horizon in the eastern part of the sky, the Moon has recently risen.
 If the Moon is due south, it will have risen approximately six hours earlier.
 If the Moon is setting in the west, it will have risen approximately twelve hours earlier.
 Estimate the rise time of the Moon as accurately as you can for each of your observations.
 Remember that you can also use your class notes if you need help estimating the rise time of one of the major phases.

 Record as many observations as you can for each week.
-The last day of the week is the due date to submit your observations.
+The due date to submit your observations is the date after each week ends.
 If you make observations when you don't have your data sheet, record them somewhere else and transfer them to your data sheet as soon as you can.
 You can also submit your data sheet using the appropriate dropbox on Cobra.

 Each week of observations is worth five points toward your project grade.
 Be sure to get the observations turned in on time to get full credit.
 You will be expected to get a full set of observations if that is possible.
 If it has been a particularly cloudy week and you couldn't get three observations, just turn in what you have.
 You will not be penalized for inclement weather.
 However, do remember that if it is clear enough during the week to get in at least three observations, you will lose points for missed observations.